kisan0717/osu-map-downloader/README.md

 > [!IMPORTANT]
 > This application is built for players with slow internet and/or low-end hardware who can't really support osu! project to use osu!direct.
 >
-> If you can please consider supporting the osu! project:
+> If you can, please consider supporting the osu! project:
 > https://osu.ppy.sh/home/support

 ## Supported URL Types